ueberauth/guardian/guides/tutorial/start-tutorial.md

 end
 ```

-We use the `Guardian.Plug.current_resource(conn)` function here to fetch the resource.
-You must load this first using the `Guardian.Plug.LoadResource` plug which we included in our auth pipeline earlier.
+We use the [`Guardian.Plug.current_resource/2`](https://hexdocs.pm/guardian/Guardian.Plug.html#current_resource/2) function here to fetch the resource.
+You must load this first using the [`Guardian.Plug.LoadResource`](https://hexdocs.pm/guardian/Guardian.Plug.LoadResource.html) plug which we included in our auth pipeline earlier.

 ```
 ## lib/auth_me_web/templates/page/secret.html.eex